ARMmbed/mbed-os-5-docs/docs/refs/api/networking/mesh.md

 #### Arm Mbed Mesh

-Mbed Mesh API allows the client to use the IPv6 mesh network.
+Mbed Mesh API allows the application to use the IPv6 mesh network.

 Mbed OS provides two types of IPv6 based mesh networks:

 * 6LoWPAN_ND, loosely following the Zigbee-IP specification.
 * Thread, following the specification from Thread Group.

-Nanostack provides both protocols (TBD: both 6LoWPAN and Thread?).
-For more information on the stack internals, refer to [Nanostack documentation](add link).
+Nanostack is the networking stack which provides both of these protocols.
+For more information on the stack internals, refer to [Nanostack documentation](docs/tutorials/mesh/02_N_arch.md).
 Application developers use Nanostack through Mbed Mesh API.

-The client can use the `LoWPANNDInterface` or `ThreadInterface` object for connecting to the mesh network and when successfully connected, the client can use the [Mbed C++ socket API](network_sockets.md) to create a socket to start communication with a remote peer.
+The application can use the `LoWPANNDInterface` or `ThreadInterface` object for connecting to the mesh network and when successfully connected, the application can use the [Mbed C++ socket API](network_sockets.md) to create a socket to start communication with a remote peer.

 The `NanostackEthernetInterface` is provided for Ethernet.